nestjs/docs.nestjs.com/content/techniques/sql.md

 You can also directly use any general purpose Node.js database integration **library** or ORM, such as [Sequelize](https://sequelize.org/) ([recipe](https://docs.nestjs.com/recipes/sql-sequelize)), [Knex.js](http://knexjs.org/) ([tutorial](https://dev.to/nestjs/build-a-nestjs-module-for-knex-js-or-other-resource-based-libraries-in-5-minutes-12an)) and [TypeORM](https://github.com/typeorm/typeorm), to operate at a higher level of abstraction.

-For convenience, Nest also provides tight integration with TypeORM out-of-the box with `@nestjs/typeorm`, which we'll cover in the current chapter, and Mongoose with `@nestjs/mongoose`, which is covered in [this chapter](/techniques/mongodb).
+For convenience, Nest also provides tight integration with TypeORM out-of-the box with `@nestjs/typeorm` and Sequelize with `@nestjs/sequelize`, which we'll cover in the current chapter, and Mongoose with `@nestjs/mongoose`, which is covered in [this chapter](/techniques/mongodb).
 These integrations provide additional NestJS-specific features, such as model/repository injection, testability, and asynchronous configuration to make accessing your chosen database even easier.

 ### TypeORM Integration